yifeifang/cse481c/Lab-19:-Cartesian-space-manipulation.md

 Unfortunately, neither Python interface supports all the features that we will need in this class.
 Instead, you will use a custom interface written for this class.
-However, the same basic ideas will transfer over.
+However, the same basic ideas will transfer to whatever code you use in the future.

 Both existing Python MoveIt interfaces wrap an ActionClient for the [MoveGroup Action](http://docs.ros.org/jade/api/moveit_msgs/html/action/MoveGroup.html).
 However, `moveit_commander` hides the action client from you and always waits for infinite time for an action execution to complete.